ardatan/graphql-tools/website/docs/mocking.md

 ### Mocking a pagination

-The idea is that the store contains the full list, as field value, and that the resolver queries the store and slice the results:
+The idea is that the [`MockStore`](#mockstore) contains the full list, as field value, and that the resolver queries the store and slice the result:

 ```ts
 const typeDefs = `